 Settlement Judge Procedures.
 On September 21, 2021, Chief Judge Cintron concurrently designated Judge Joel deJesus as Settlement Judge to explore the possibility of settlement.
-Three settlement conferences have been held (October 15, 25 and November 1); settlement discussions continue.
-In the meantime, the procedural deadlines in the hearing proceedings have been extended to support the settlement discussions.
+Three settlement conferences were held (October 15, 25 and November 1, 2021).
+On November 9, 2021, Judge deJesus declared an impasse and recommended that settlement judge procedures be terminated.
+On November 16, 2021, Chief Judge Cintron issued an order terminating settlement judge procedures.
+The procedural schedule for the hearing will continue to remain in effect.